IETF-OPS-AD/Liaisons/LS-out-ITU-reply to-1983.md

 When referring to aspects of the IETF standards as "mandatory" or "optional", it is recommended to provide a reference to the specific section and text from the specific RFC.
 This will avoid misalignment with IETF standards.
-E.g., RFC 8754 does not specify the usage of Tag in the SRH (it only introduces the Tag field in the SRH) but the document marks 'Packet Tagging and Tag Processing' as mandatory.
+E.g., RFC 8754 does not specify the usage of Tag in the SRH (it only introduces the Tag field in the SRH) but the ITU document marks 'Packet Tagging and Tag Processing' as mandatory.
 There are other similar misalignments.

 While ensuring better interoperability is one of the key objectives of the IETF